bevyengine/rfcs/rfcs/74-macro-derived-substates.md

 Currently Bevy support flat states very well, but using any sort of nested states is heavily limited.

-The 2 main problems are:
+In general, attempting to detect change to specific level of state hierarchy will fail, either due to changes in a substate or parent state.
+In other words:
-- Parent state transition schedules detect changes to substates,
+- Parent state transition schedules detect changes in substates,
-- Substate transition schedules need to be described as part of the root state, possibly with it's other substates.
+- Substate transition schedules detect changes in parent states.

-The goal of this RFC is to address those problems, while keeping all substates stored in the root state.
+The goal of this RFC is to address those problems, while still keeping all substates stored in the root state.

 Ideally we'd want a similar API to the existing one.
 It's user-friendly and easier to migrate.